SERVICES

 WHY YOU ARE AT RISK

-Merriam-Webster dictionary define 'Compassion Fatigue' as a physical and mental exhaustion and emotional withdrawal experienced by those helping people or animals in distress over an extended period of time.
+Merriam-Webster dictionary defines 'Compassion Fatigue' as a physical and mental exhaustion and emotional withdrawal experienced by those helping people or animals in distress over an extended period of time.

 It is an extreme state of tension and preoccupation with the suffering of those being helped, to the degree that it can create a secondary traumatic stress, anxiety or mental shutdown for the caregiver.